 And finally, return the expected message:

-- If you encounter an internal error, you should
+- If you encounter an internal error (one that denotes an error in logic or catastrophic failure), you should

 panic("This situation should not happen").

-- If you encounter a user or regular error, like not having enough funds, you should return a regular
+- If you encounter a user or regular error (like a user not having enough funds), you should return a regular

 The other messages

 You can also implement other messages:

 The play message, which means implicitly accepting the challenge when playing for the first time.
 If you create it with Ignite CLI, use:

 This generates, among others, the object files, callbacks, and a new file for you to write your code: